misiektoja/spotify_profile_monitor/docs/configuration.md

 Import validates the login before saving and asks before replacing a saved cookie.
 For noninteractive replacement, pass `--force`.
 This still validates the cookie and preserves unrelated `.env` settings.

+When a browser holds several profiles, import lists them and asks which to use.
+A `*` marks each profile that holds a current Spotify login.
+When exactly one does, it is preselected and Enter accepts it.
+An invalid answer is asked again rather than ending the import.
+Answer `0` to cancel.

 Chrome, Brave and Chromium import is available on macOS and Linux through the optional browser extra:

 ```sh